Apache Flink, Apache Spark, Stream Processing, Real-time Analytics, Data Architecture

 Event-driven processing: Records flow continuously through operators

-Exactly-once semantics: Built-in state management with consistency guarantees
+Exactly-once semantics: Built-in state management (the data your application remembers) with consistency guarantees

 Low-latency pipelines: Sub-second processing without artificial batching